Anemia in Kidney Disease and Dialysis

 What are the laboratory tests for anemia?

 A complete blood count (CBC), a laboratory test performed on a sample of blood, includes a determination of a person’s hematocrit, the percentage of the blood that consists of red blood cells.
 The CBC also measures the amount of hemoglobin in the blood.
 The range of normal hematocrit and hemoglobin in women who have a period is slightly lower than for healthy men and healthy women who have stopped having periods (postmenopausal).
 The hemoglobin is usually about one-third the value of the hematocrit.

 When does anemia begin?

 Anemia may begin to develop in the early stages of kidney disease, when you still have 20 percent to 50 percent of your normal kidney function.
-This partial loss of kidney function is often called chronic renal insufficiency.
+This partial loss of kidney function is often called chronic kidney disease (CKD).
 Anemia tends to worsen as kidney disease progresses.
-End-stage kidney failure, the point at which dialysis or kidney transplantation becomes necessary, doesn't occur until you have only about 10 percent of your kidney function remaining.
-Nearly everyone with end-stage kidney failure has anemia.
+End-stage kidney disease, the point at which dialysis or kidney transplantation becomes necessary, doesn't occur until a person has only about 10 percent of kidney function remaining.
+Nearly everyone with end-stage kidney disease has anemia.

 How is anemia diagnosed?

 If a person has lost at least half of normal kidney function and has a low hematocrit, the most likely cause of anemia is decreased EPO production.
 The estimate of kidney function, also called the glomerular filtration rate, is based on a blood test that measures creatinine.
 Experts recommend that doctors begin a detailed evaluation of anemia in men and postmenopausal women on dialysis when the hematocrit falls below 37 percent.
 For women of childbearing age, evaluation should begin when the hematocrit falls below 33 percent.
 The evaluation will include tests for iron deficiency and blood loss in the stool to be certain there are no other reasons for the anemia.

 How is anemia treated?